tinymce/tinymce-demos/README.md

 1. Check out this repository to your local computer.
 2. Install dependencies using the command `yarn`
 3. Start the web server to view the demos using the command `yarn run serve`

+## License
+The files in this repository are licensed under an MIT license.
+TinyMCE is licensed under a LGPL or commercial license.